MKhalusova/MKhalusova.github.io/content/posts/2020-09-15-naive-bayes-in-kotlin.md

 there are real world applications for tools that can do this task well.
 For instance, if your company announces a product X, and thousands of people start tweeting about it, you may want to quickly get an idea of how the product has been received - are most people happy about it, or not.
-I'm sure there are a myriad of startups that offer such service :)
+I'm sure there are a myriad of startups that offer such a service :)

 You too will be able to classify text into categories by the end of this article!
-I'll be using Naive Bayes here, which is a simple and fast algorithm but, as the name suggests, it's a little "naive" and won't catch on language structure.
+I'll be using Naive Bayes here, which is a simple and fast algorithm but, as the name suggests, it's a little "naive" and won't catch on to language structure.
 Still, it gives you a great baseline model, and once you understand how it works, you can apply this algorithm to many other tasks with minor modifications.

 ## Naive Bayes
-Generally speaking, Naive Bayes is a probabilistic classifier based on applying Bayes' Theorem.
-This brings a few questions - what is Bayes' Theorem, what kind of probabilities are we talking about and where do we get them from?
+Generally speaking, [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is a probabilistic classifier based on applying [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
+This brings up a few questions - what is Bayes' Theorem, what kind of probabilities are we talking about and where do we get them from?

 In this case, what we essentially are going to do is build a vocabulary of all words in our training data, and